bailey27/cppcryptfs/INSTALL.md

 Here is a screenshot that shows what to select when installing Visual Studio.

 [Visual Studio install screenshot](/screenshots/visual_studio_2017_install.png?raw=true")

-The professional edition should be fine if you already have that.
-The "Express" edition will not work due to its lack of support for MFC.

 In order to build OpenSSL, you will need perl and nasm.